shifat100/shifat100.github.io/cloudfone/published_apps.md

 # Published Apps

-A collection of applications developed and published by Shifat100.
+A collection of Cloudmosa's Cloudphone applications developed and published by Shifat100.

 ---

-## Dictionaries

 * **B2B Dictionary**
   Business and commercial terminology reference.